mbobadilla2/SpotifyTriviaCrack/README.md

     $ node app.js
   </code>
 </pre>
-  you'll be prompted with the message <code>Listenig on 8888</code>.
+  you'll get the message <code>Listening on 8888</code>.
 That means that the app is running.
   To open it, go to <code>http://localhost:8888/</code> on your web browser.
 </p>